Jim Holland takes over Lenovo’s data centre business

-Distribution stalwart Jim Holland will be taking over leadership of Lenovo’s data centre business unit.
+Distribution stalwart Jim Holland will be taking over the leadership of Lenovo’s data centre business unit.

 Holland, currently the executive for HPE and Micro Focus at Axiz, will take up his new position on 1 July.